theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - F. None of the above

 ### A15.
+A, E. Underscores are allowed as long as they are directly between two other digits.
+This means options A and E are correct.
+Options B and C are incorrect because the underscore is adjacent to the decimal point.
+Option D is incorrect because the underscore is the last character.

 ### Q16.
 Given the following class, whihc of the following lines of code can replace `INSERT CODE HERE` to make the code compile?
 (Choose all that apply)
 ```java